svelte-add/svelte-add/projects/svelte-add/README.md

 - You have to want _all_ the functionality a template includes—no more, no less.

-  `svelte-add` has app initializers that let you select the exact integrations wanted: `npm init @svelte-add/kit@latest`
+  `svelte-add` has app initializers that let you select the exact integrations wanted: `npm create @svelte-add/kit@latest`

 - You have to fall back on following a third party tutorial that could be outdated or take a lot of work to add things missing from that template.